bgamari/ghc-proposals/proposal-submission.rst

   and drawbacks.
 Upload this document to the GHC's proposal repository as a pull request.

-- *Debate*: The community will debate the pros and cons of your proposal document.
+- *Discussion*: The community will debate the pros and cons of your proposal as described in the document.
 You may edit and improve your proposal document at any time.
-This debate phase is limted to 4 weeks after the last edit.
+This debate phase is limited to 4 weeks after the last edit.

 - *Committee decision*: The GHC Steering Committee will review your proposal document and its ensuing debate and decide whether to accept or reject